-EEG - scalp electrode (use also instead of SCP).

-- POL polygraphic channel (use also instead of PGR). - ICR intracranial electrode. - MEG MEG sensor. - REF reference electrode.
+- EEG scalp electrode (use also instead of SCP). - POL polygraphic channel (use also instead of PGR). - ICR intracranial electrode. - MEG MEG sensor. - REF reference electrode.
 This can only occur once.

 Labels should have at most 8 characters and be constituted only by letters and numbers, but can otherwise be chosen freely.
-Note though that the corresponding .generic files (see 14.3) have to use the same convention for the label naming.
+Note though that the corresponding \.generic files (see 14.3) have to use the same convention for the label naming.

 Coordinates are represented as floating point numbers in [deg] in the Head coordinate system.
 This coordinate system is defined by reference points on the head known as fiducials.
 The reference points are normally the nasion (NAS), the left preauricular point (LPA), and the right preauricular point (RPA).
 The x axis is defined by the line joining LPA and RPA, positive towards RPA.
 The y axis is defined by the line through NAS that is perpendicular to the x axis (positive towards NAS).
 The z axis is perpendicular to the x and y axes and goes up out of the upper part of the head (e.g. Cz).
-The Thetacoordinate (azimuth) is zero at the z axis, 90 deg at the x axis and -90 deg at the negative x axis.
-The Phi-coordinate instead goes from [-90 deg, 90 deg] from the negative y axis to the positive y axis for positive theta (i.e. for the right-hand side of the scalp), while it goes from [90 deg, -90 deg] from the negative y axis to the positive y axis for negative theta (i.e. for the left hand side of the scalp).
+The Theta-coordinate instead goes from [-90 deg, 90 deg] from the negative y axis to the positive y axis for positive theta (i.e. for the right-hand side of the scalp), while it goes from [90 deg, -90 deg] from the negative y axis to the positive y axis for negative theta (i.e. for the left hand side of the scalp).

 14.5.
-The BESA Solution File Format (.bsa)
+The BESA Solution File Format (\.bsa)